 The Plan will offer COBRA continuation coverage to qualified beneficiaries only after the Plan's administrator has been notified that a qualifying event has occurred.
-In general, the company will notify WageWorks, Inc. (a HealthEquity company), the Plan's Third Party Administrator for COBRA ("the COBRA Administrator") if you or your dependents become eligible for COBRA continuation coverage because of your death, termination of employment, a reduction in hours of employment that makes you ineligible for coverage under the Plan or you enroll in Medicare Part D. You or your dependent must notify People Services if you enroll in Medicare Part D. The company will generally make this notification to the COBRA administrator within 30 days after the qualifying event.
+In general, Walmart will notify WageWorks, Inc. (a HealthEquity company), the Plan's Third Party Administrator for COBRA ("the COBRA Administrator") if you or your dependents become eligible for COBRA continuation coverage because of your death, termination of employment, a reduction in hours of employment that makes you ineligible for coverage under the Plan or you enroll in Medicare Part D. You or your dependent must notify People Services if you enroll in Medicare Part D. Walmart will generally make this notification to the COBRA administrator within 30 days after the qualifying event.

 Under the law, you or your eligible dependent is responsible for notifying Walmart People Services of your divorce, legal separation, termination of your relationship with a partner, or a child's loss of dependent status.
 You will need to notify Walmart People Services, even if you made changes online to modify your coverage as a result of one of these life events.
+This is in addition to any online life event session you may have completed.
 The notification must be made within 60 days after the qualifying event (or the date on which coverage would end because of the qualifying event, if later).